jsj2008/jailbreak/README.md

 # Daily Updates

 * Thursday, December 1st 2016 - 1:30 PM - Reaching out to Jeff Benjamin [@JeffBenjam](https://twitter.com/JeffBenjam) of [9to5mac.com](https://9to5mac.com/).
 Jeff and 9to5Mac cover the most recent updates in the jailbreak scene.
 For people looking for more information on jailbreaking, [this](https://9to5mac.com/guides/jailbreak/) post provides useful information on the comcept.
+Check this page for the most accurate updates.

 * Thursday, December 1st 2016 - 11:30 PM - Started reaching out to developers of popular Cydia tweaks.
 I have previously recorded podcasts with prominent developers like William Vabrinskas [@william_vab](https://twitter.com/william_vab), Matt Clarke [@matchstic](https://twitter.com/_Matchstic), Andy Wiik [@Andywiik](https://twitter.com/Andywiik), Brian Olencki [@bolencki13](https://twitter.com/bolencki13).